Constraints on the dark matter annihilation from Fermi-LAT observation of M31: Constraints on DM annihilation models

+For each mass of the DM particle, we calculate the $\gamma$-ray (both the ICS and the prompt radiation) emissivity as a function of photon energy $E$ and radius $r$, and integrate along the l.o.s. of given direction $\theta$.
+A skymap in each energy bin can be obtained.
+Similar to the Galactic diffuse $\gamma$-ray template, we build a template cube of the DM-induced photon emission which is embedded in the model for the fitting.

-We assume instantaneous cooling of the electrons/positrons generated through the muon decay.
-Thus the skymap of the ICS component will be essentially the same as the $J$-factor distribution (Figure \ref{fig:Jf}).
-The detailed calculation of the electron spectrum and ICS photon spectrum can be found in \cite{2010ApJZhang}.
-Figure \ref{fig:IC} shows the derived $95\%$ upper limits of the $>100$ GeV photon fluxes (left) and the DM annihilation cross sections (right).
-For $m_{\chi}\lesssim100$ GeV the ICS photon energies are basically smaller than $100$ MeV and Fermi-LAT data cannot give effective constraint on it.
-For $m_{\chi}100$ GeV the ICS component enters the Fermi-LAT region.
-The flux upper limit shows a remarkable increase for $m_{\chi}100$ GeV, due to the energy spectrum of the ICS component is very soft for $E_{\gamma}>100$ MeV.
-With the increase of DM mass, the spectrum becomes harder and the flux limits decrease accordingly.
-The constraints on $\langle\sigma v\rangle$ are stronger compared with the case without ICS component, as shown in the right panel of Figure \ref{fig:IC}.
-With substructures included we can see that the parameter region to explain the lepton excesses is well excluded by Fermi-LAT data.
+The results are shown in Figure \ref{fig:IC}.
+The left panel shows the flux upper limits, and the right panel shows the constraints on the DM cross section.
+For $m_{\chi}\lesssim100$ GeV the ICS photon energies are essentially smaller than $100$ MeV and the Fermi-LAT data cannot give effective constraint.
+For $m_{\chi}>100$ GeV the ICS component enters the Fermi-LAT energy region.
+The flux upper limits show a remarkable increase for $m_{\chi}>100$ GeV, possibly because, compared with the prompt radiation, the spatial distribution of the ICS emission is more extended and the spectrum is softer, which mimics the background more.
+Nevertheless, the constraints on $\langle\sigma v\rangle$ are stronger than the case with only the prompt radiation, as shown in the right panel of Figure \ref{fig:IC}.
+For $m_{\chi}\gtrsim$TeV the constraints can improve by a factor of a few to $\sim10$.